justingreerbbi/Reaper-Mesh/README.md

 **Receiving LOG Example**

 LOG responses can be used to hook into or simply display as a log in your application.
-The give a keyword of what the LOG is for.
+They give a keyword of what the LOG is for.

 -   `LOG|DEVICE_CONNECTED`
 -   `LOG|BEACON_SENT`